HimesGroup/BMIN503_Final_Project/README.md

 ##Final project template - overview of the project background, methods and results

-##Code for various stagest of the project - loading and cleaning data, merging datsets, descriptive analysis and (eventually) regression analysis and predictive modeling.
+##Code for various stagest of the project - loading and cleaning data, creating datsets, descriptive and regression analysis.

-##Results/Output for various stages of the project - descriptives, regression, predictive

-##(eventually) example datasets
+##Mock datasets